Convergence of the Chambolle-Pock Algorithm in the Absence of Monotonicity: Introduction

 As a result of this equivalence, the convergence properties of \ref{eq:CP} can be inferred from those of \ref{eq:PPPA-intro}.
 In the monotone setting, convergence of \ref{eq:PPPA-intro} is well understood, not only for positive definite preconditioners \cite{martinet1970Regularisation,rockafellar1976augmented,rockafellar1976Monotone,rockafellar2019Progressive} but also for positive semidefinite ones \cite[Thm.
 3.4]{latafat2017Asymmetric}, \cite[\S 2.1]{bredies2022degenerate}.
 Analogously, the convergence of \ref{eq:CP} for monotone inclusions is relatively well-understood, provided that the stepsizes $\gamma$ and $\tau$ satisfy a certain stepsize condition.
 The standard assumption in the first works on \ref{eq:CP} such as \cite{chambolle2011firstorder,esser2010general,he2012Convergence} was that the stepsizes $\gamma$ and $\tau$ satisfy $\gamma\tau\nrm{L}^2 < 1$.
 This assumption was later relaxed to $\gamma\tau\nrm{L}^2 \leq 1$ in \cite{condat2013primal,latafat2017Asymmetric,oconnor2020equivalence}, broadening the scope of the analysis to Douglas-Rachford splitting (DRS), for which $\tau = \nicefrac1\gamma$ and $L = \I$.
 Interestingly, when interpreting \ref{eq:CP} as a particular instance of \ref{eq:PPPA-intro}, the stepsize condition discussed in these works is directly linked to the positive definiteness of the preconditioning matrix $\M$ in \ref{eq:PPPA-intro}.
 This connection becomes evident by observing that, owing to the Schur complement lemma, \(\M\) is positive definite under the traditional stepsize condition $\gamma\tau\nrm{L}^2 < 1$ and positive semidefinite under the relaxed stepsize condition $\gamma\tau\nrm{L}^2 \leq 1$.
+Note that the extended stepsize range $\gamma\tau\nrm{L}^2 \leq \nicefrac43$ was examined in \cite{yan2024improved,banert2023chambollepock}, although they rely upon a more involved Lyapunov analysis.
 Recently, convergence of \ref{eq:PPPA-intro} in the nonmonotone setting has been considered in \cite{evens2023convergence} under the assumption that $T$ admits a set of oblique weak Minty solutions, defined as follows.